Castro District, San Francisco: Attractions

 Most Holy Redeemer Catholic Church, 100 Diamond Street.

-Special events, parades and street fairs that are held in the Castro include the Castro Street Fair, the Dyke March, the famed Halloween in the Castro (which was discontinued in 2007 due to street violence), Pink Saturday (discontinued in the Castro in 2016), and the San Francisco International LGBT Film Festival.
+Special events, parades and street fairs that are held in the Castro include the Castro Street Fair, the Dyke March, the famed Halloween in the Castro (which was discontinued in 2007 due to street violence), Pink Saturday (discontinued in the Castro in 2016), Harvey Milk Day, and the San Francisco International LGBT Film Festival.

 An LGBTQ Walk of Fame, the Rainbow Honor Walk, was installed in August 2014 with an inaugural twenty sidewalk bronze plaques representing past LGBTQ icons in their field who continue to serve as inspirations.
 The walk was originally planned to coincide with the business district of the Castro and eventually include 500 bronze plaques.

 The main business section of Castro Street from Market to 19th Street was under reconstruction and repaving in 2014 to address a number of neighborhood concerns.
 The area has heavy vehicular traffic, as well as many visitors.
 As part of the work, the sidewalks were widened and new trees were planted.
 Additionally, 20 historical cement etchings covering from the inception to the area being settled to the 2010s sweeping gay marriage movement victories were installed in September 2014.